effekseer/EffekseerForUE/docs/index_en.md

 If a large number of models are drawn, the speed tends to decrease.

+Does not support culling settings.

+Materials do not have depth ignoring settings.

 ## Todo

 - Match of display of Effekseer and UnrealEngine4 of subtraction, distortion